 Prizes will be confirmed closer to the date.

 The Irish Film Festival celebrates the Irish Community in Australia through the arts and creative storytelling.
-In addition to screening Irish feature films in Australia, the Festival supports film makers in Australia by providing an artistic platform for Irish community members, emerging artists and accomplished professional to share their stories via short films.
+In addition to screening Irish feature films in Australia, the Festival supports film makers in Australia and worldwide by providing an artistic platform for Irish community members and those of Irish heritage, emerging artists and accomplished professionals to share their stories via short films.

 Submission of film represents agreement with these Terms and Conditions.